papivot/kickstart-pks-on-aws/README.md

 * The OpsMan UI can be accessed in the browser at the following URL - https://pcf.subdomain.domainname.com.
 *  Access the OpsMan UI, accept the certificate warnings and proceed.
-* Select `Internal Authentication` when asked to select the autoentication method.
+* Select `Internal Authentication` when asked to select the authentication method.
 * Enter the values for `Username`, `Password`, `Password confirmation`, `Decryption Password`, `Decryption Password confirmation`
 * If using Proxy, enter the proxy server specific configurations.
 * Accept the EULA and press `Setup Authentication`